MicrosoftDocs/windows-powershell-docs/docset/windows/defender/Remove-MpPreference.md

 PS C:\> Remove-MpPreference -AttackSurfaceReductionOnlyExclusions "C:\Windows\App.exe"
 ```

-This command will exclude only that specific file app.exe in that specific folder
+This command will exclude only that specific file app.exe in that specific folder.

 ## PARAMETERS